Decentralization is finding its way within the content streaming industry as well.

 - The Theta Live Embed, making it possible for websites to stream content from Theta.tv;

-- The Theta.tv mobile app, allowing mobile devices to become a relay node on the network to share bandwidth and optimize streams for nearby viewers;
+- The Theta.tv mobile app allows mobile devices to become a relay node on the network to share bandwidth and optimize streams for nearby viewers;

 - The possibility for Guardian nodes to participate in the block production.

-In 2021, Theta is preparing to launch Mainnet 3.0.
-The third major update is focusing on the Edge network particularly.
+In 2021, Theta was preparing to launch Mainnet 3.0.
+The third major update focuses on the Edge network particularly.

-As the Edge nodes are rewarded only for relaying videos, the incentives are pretty low.
+The Edge nodes are rewarded only for relaying videos, so the incentives are pretty low.
 Therefore, Theta Mainnet 3.0 aims to give Edge nodes the ability to stake Tfuel and become Elite Edge Nodes to earn more tokens based on network uptime and stake.